 The older generations, on the other hand, were turning into a carnival show.
-The fish lips became a thing, as did the lizard face (when beauty products combined with cosmetic surgery) and the men watched from the sides, cheering and cringing at the same time.
+The fish lips became a thing, as did the lizard face (as beauty products combined with cosmetic surgery) and the men watched from the sides, cheering and cringing at the same time.

 So when you watch this video again, think about how the cosmetics industry started off, keeping in mind the loud laughter behind the closed heavy wooden doors, inside those sticky board rooms with their leather couches and ficus plants and concealed decanter bars.
-Think how happy those men were when they came up with their golden idea, and how lucrative their decisions have been.
+Think how happy those champs were when they came up with their golden idea, and how lucrative their decisions have been.

 Part 4 to follow